Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce RTX 4070 Ti will be quite a bit (more or less 75%) better at texture filtering than the Nvidia Titan X. (explain)
+Texel RateThe GeForce RTX 4070 Ti is quite a bit (approximately 75%) more effective at AF than the Nvidia Titan X. (explain)

-Pixel RateThe GeForce RTX 4070 Ti should be a lot (approximately 36%) faster with regards to anti-aliasing than the Nvidia Titan X, and capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce RTX 4070 Ti will be much (approximately 36%) faster with regards to FSAA than the Nvidia Titan X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison